Our knowledge of orthopaedics. Your best health.

 Biopsy

-To confirm that the tumor seen in imaging studies is Ewing's sarcoma, the doctor will do a biopsy.
-This involves taking a piece of tissue from the tumor and looking at it under a microscope.
-A biopsy is a simple procedure that may be done in an operating room or X-ray department.
+To diagnose the tumor, the doctor will do a biopsy.
+This procedure involves taking a piece of tissue from the tumor and looking at it under a microscope.
+A biopsy may be done in either an operating room or X-ray department.

 Microscopic view of Ewing's sarcoma

-The small, round, blue cells of Ewing's sarcoma as seen under a microscope.
+The small, round, blue cells of Ewing sarcoma as seen under a microscope.

 Reproduced from Domson G, Scarborough M, Gibbs CP: Malignant bone tumors in children.
 Orthopaedic Knowledge Online 2007.
 Accessed April 2019.